polpielladev/polpiella.dev/src/pages/managing-multiple-swift-versions-locally.md

 > You can find a list of available versions by running `swiftenv install --list` and a list of development snapshots available by running `swiftenv install --list-snapshots`.

-You can verify the previous command did the job by checking the installed Swift versions in the system:
+You can then verify the previous command worked by checking the installed Swift versions in the system:

 ```bash:Terminal
 swiftenv versions